 In Berat, buses terminate at the Terminali i Autobusave 3km north of the Old Town (see the exact location here).
 From there, you can either take a city bus (30 Lek per person) or a taxi (500 Lek) to reach the Old Town.

 A small city in the mountains cut from slate and stone, Gjirokaster (Gjirokastër) is absolutely one of the most beautiful places to visit in Albania.
-Like Berat, it’s Old Town has been recognised by UNESCO for its cultural and historical value.
+Like Berat, it’s Old Town has been inscribed as a UNESCO World Heritage Site for its cultural and historical value.

-As well as a meandering Old Bazaar and unique fortified houses, Gjirokaster boasts a hilltop fortress that houses a fantastic museum.
+As well as a meandering Old Bazaar and unique fortified houses, this charming town boasts a hilltop castle, Gjirokaster Fortress, that houses a fantastic museum.
 An easy walk from town, you’ll find an Ottoman-era aqueduct nestled in the hills.

 Where to stay in Gjirokaster